MonikaBarget/GeoHumTutorials/docs_en/Workshop_Maastricht_2025.md

 </a>

 <p>
-This map was created by Rentmaster Daniel Ludwig Lüncker in Alsfeld, the largest town in the area, presumably on behalf of the landgravial government of Hesse-Darmstadt.
+This map was created by Rentmaster Daniel Ludwig Lüncker in Alsfeld, the nearby town, presumably on behalf of the landgravial government of Hesse-Darmstadt.
 The map measures 33 by 42 cm and is drawn on paper.
 </p>

 <p><strong>The original title reads:</strong></p>